Open to opportunities Hi, I'm Ben Schippers

 Find the Blockers

 Most product problems aren't bugs—they're adoption blockers hiding in support tickets.
-I built systems that found 700+ of them and converted hundreds into shipped improvements.
+I built systems that surfaced 700+ of them, driving 95+ into shipped feature improvements.

 Build the Infrastructure